deviant art

 "Nay," Silver nodded.
 "We'll be stronger together for now.
 If the Nightmares decide to spread out, we'll do the same.
 I j'st--" He stopped in mid-sentence as something caught his attention.
 His cyborg eye opened and zoomed in on something.

-"Silver?"
+"Captain?"
 Marina asked.

 Everyone looked in the direction he was zoomed in on and immediately saw puffs of dust rising from the ground and heading their way.
 That was when the group spotted the dust was coming from a mound that moving toward them.